 It might be good idea to shop around when you’re looking for car finance.
 Most full applications involve a hard credit check, and if lenders see too many of these in a short space of time, it can lower your credit score and make you look like more of a risk.

 To avoid this, you could start by using soft search tools.
-These give you a good idea of whether you’ll be approved and what kind of deal you might get without affecting your credit score.
+These help give you an idea of whether you’ll be approved and what kind of deal you might get without affecting your credit score.

-When you apply for a no-obligation quote with us, we first carry out a soft search.
-If you choose to proceed a lender will carry out a hard search on your credit history which could affect your credit score.
+When you apply for a no-obligation quote with us, we use a soft search to give you a quote.
+If you proceed a hard search will be conducted which may impact your credit score.

 And, if you do get declined for car finance, it may be worth reviewing your credit score to see if there’s anything you can improve before trying again.